Moments and expectation

 Measure

-Given a monomials and a values for the moments, a "measure" can be created using the measure function
+Given a monomials and a values for the moments, a "moment vector" can be created using the moment_vector function

 An AbstractMeasureLike is a type that can act like an AbstractMeasure, that is, it implements the following two functions